nimbus-flight/thingiverse-to-slant3d/README.md

 ## create a public google storage bucket (read and write)
-Add your api keys to Slant3D and Thingiverse to .env Enter your storage bucket name
+Add your api keys to Slant3D and Thingiverse to .env

+Copy the .env.example file to a new file named .env.
+Replace the placeholder values in the .env file with your actual API keys, credentials, and bucket name.
+Make sure to keep your .env file secure and do not commit it to version control.

+Enter your storage bucket name

 ## to run locally